helenaEH/Fraud_Detection/README.md

 # Fraud Detection

-This is project about detecting fraudulent transactions.
-It is based on real company data is full of missing values and confidential features.
-This tutorial walks you through the process of building a data science project about fraud detection and the relevant things one should consider when dealing with a project of this kind.
+This project is about detecting fraudulent transactions.
+The dataset is based on real company data and it is full of missing values and confidential/unknown features.
+This tutorial walks you through the process of building a data science project about fraud detection and the relevant things one should consider when dealing with anomaly detection problems in general.
-The competition host doesn't allow to share the data externally but it can be accessed on Kaggle after accepting the competition rules: https://www.kaggle.com/c/ieee-fraud-detection/data
+The competition host doesn't allow to share the data externally but it can be accessed on Kaggle: https://www.kaggle.com/c/ieee-fraud-detection/data

-**Disclaimer: this project was built in a week and will not top the Kaggle leaderboard, however, it is a good example of a data project pipeline**
+**Disclaimer: this project was built in a week and will not top the Kaggle leaderboard, however, it is a good example of a typical data project pipeline**

 ## Part 1.
 Exploratory Data Analysis